-Tips may be required to sneak in Healthy physical activity during a sedentary work schedule.
+Tips to sneak in healthy physical activity during sedentary work schedule

 "Sit less, move more," is the simple advice from Deborah Rohm Young, chair of the panel that wrote a 2016 American Heart Association advisory published in the journal Circulation.
 The AHA recommends adults get at least 150 minutes of physical activity a week.
 "Take those smaller breaks throughout the day so you're not sitting all at once."

 In all, U.S. adults spend an average six to eight hours a day being sedentary.
 But whether it's based at home or at the office, the work must get done.
 So Young, a director of behavioural research at Kaiser Permanente Southern California, suggests setting a timer to remember to move around for five minutes every hour, or 10 minutes every two hours.

 Here are other ways to introduce movement:

 - Walk during breaks, and use longer breaks to stroll outdoors, whether down the street or laps around the building.